Juice: Preparation

-Processing
+Pulsed electric fields processing

 High-intensity pulsed electric fields are being used as an alternative to heat pasteurization in fruit juices.
-Heat treatments sometimes fail to make a quality, microbiological stable product.
+Heat treatments sometimes fail to make a quality, microbiologically stable product.
 However, it was found that processing with high-intensity pulsed electric fields (PEF) can be applied to fruit juices to provide a shelf-stable and safe product.
 In addition, it was found that pulsed electric fields provide a fresh-like product with high nutritional value.
 Pulsed electric field processing is a type of nonthermal method for food preservation.

 Pulsed electric fields use short pulses of electricity to inactivate microbes.
 In addition, the use of PEF results in minimal detrimental effects on the quality of the food.
 PEFs kill microorganisms and provide better maintenance of the original colour, flavour, and nutritional value of the food as compared to heat treatments.
 This method of preservation works by placing two electrodes between liquid juices, then applying high-voltage pulses for microseconds to milliseconds.
-The high voltage pulses are of intensity in the range of 10 to 80 kV/cm.
+The high-voltage pulses have an intensity in the range of 10 to 80 kV/cm.

-Processing time of the juice is calculated by multiplying the number of pulses with the effective pulse duration.
-The high voltage of the pulses produce an electric field that results in inactivation of microbes that may be present in the juice.
+The processing time of the juice is calculated by multiplying the number of pulses by the effective pulse duration.
+The high voltage of the pulses produces an electric field that results in the inactivation of microbes that may be present in the juice.
 The PEF temperatures are below the temperatures used in thermal processing.
 After the high-voltage treatment, the juice is aseptically packaged and refrigerated.
 Juice is also able to transfer electricity due to the presence of several ions from the processing.
-When the electric field is applied to the juice, electric currents are then able to flow into the liquid juice and transferred around due to the charged molecules in the juice.
-Therefore, pulsed electric fields are able to inactivate microorganisms, extend shelf life, and reduce enzymatic activity of the juice while maintaining similar quality as the original, fresh pressed juice.
+When the electric field is applied to the juice, electric currents are then able to flow into the liquid juice and be transferred around due to the charged molecules in the juice.
+Therefore, pulsed electric fields are able to inactivate microorganisms, extend shelf life, and reduce the enzymatic activity of the juice while maintaining similar quality as the original, fresh-pressed juice.